 (Global Protection Cluster 2010, page 137).

 Access to quality education is very limited for displaced children and youth.
 Refugees are five times more likely to be out of school than non-refugee children.
-At least 3.2 million refugee children and adolescents remain out-of-school.
-Only 1 in 2 refugee children are enrolled in primary school, and only 1 in 4 are enrolled in secondary school.
+At least 3.5 million school-age refugees remain out-of-school.
+Only 61% of refugee children attend primary school, and only 23% attend secondary school.
 Less than 1% of refugee students are enrolled in tertiary education.

 There is currently no established mechanism within the humanitarian field for collecting comparative data for IDP populations who represent 62% of all displaced people in 2015 (40.8 million) (2);